discordjs/guide/guide/interactions/registering-slash-commands.md

 Global commands are cached for one hour.
 That means that new global commands will fan out slowly across all guilds and will be guaranteed to be updated in an hour.
 Guild commands however update instantly, so we recommend you use these for quick testing and global commands when they're ready for public use.
 :::

-So, to register a global command we will be passing an `ApplicationCommandData` object to the `ApplicationCommandManager#create()` method as follows:
+So, to register a global command we'll be passing an `ApplicationCommandData` object to the `ApplicationCommandManager#create()` method as follows:

 ```js
 client.once('ready', async () => {